Imrul2322/Data-Cleaning-Explroration-and-Visualization/README.md

 ## Environment
 Here I worked with COVID-19 death and vaccination dataset from Feb 2020 to June 2022.
 Big dataset, so I used cloud SQL on GCP for faster queries.
 My machine is not with high-end configuration and it was taking long time to load csv file into MySQL server.
-I used MySQL WorkeBench, connected with cloud SQL.
+I used MySQL WorkeBench, connected with cloud SQL instance.

 It was a great experience.
 Most importantly, running queries are so fast!